rbi-mtm/ams/day3/README.md

 * `si.set_cell(cell)`: sets new unit cell parameters for the `si` Atoms object. `cell` must be a 3x3 matrix.
 * `si.get_cell()`: returns a 3x3 matrix containing the cell vectors of `si`

-The following code snippet calculates the energies for 3 different volumes (97.5 %, 100 %, and 102.5 % of reference volume), assuming that the object `si7
-contains the Si structure loaded from the provided file (see above on how to read the geometry):
+The following code snippet calculates the energies for 3 different volumes (97.5 %, 100 %, and 102.5 % of reference volume), assuming that the object `si` contains the Si structure loaded from the provided file (see above on how to read the geometry):

 ```python